lizanx/CodingPath/Web/The-Odin-Project/Foundations/Foundations.md

 ### What is the advantage of writing automated tests?
 It simplifies verification process and help you make the logic of solution more clear.

+## DOM Manipulation and Events
+### What is the DOM?
+Document obj Model: a tree of nodes which each represents an HTML element.

+### How do you target the nodes you want to work with?
+`document.querySelector()`

+### How do you create an element in the DOM?
+`document.createElement()`

+### How do you add an element to the DOM?
+`parentNode.appendChild()`

+### How do you remove an element from the DOM?
+`parentNode.removeChild()`

+### How can you alter an element in the DOM?
+Firstly get the reference to the element, then modify its properties like styles and ids.

+### When adding text to a DOM element, should you use textContent or innerHTML?
+Why?
+`textContent` is better to prevent some attacks.

+### Where should you include your JavaScript tag in your HTML file when working with DOM nodes?
+1. Best way: inside the `head` element, with `defer` property
+2. At the end of `body` element

+### How do “events” and “listeners” work?
+Events are dispatched when certain actions are performed by user like click/press-keyboard,
+then these events are handled by corresponding handlers which listen to them, namely listeners.

+### What are three ways to use events in your code?
+1. `addEventListener` method to add a listener for a certain event
+2. `on[Event]` property to add a listener for a certain event
+3. Similar to 2, but directly defines the listener in HTML tag properties

+### Why are event listeners the preferred way to handle events?
+Because they're more flexible as multiple listeners can be added, and they help decouple the codes.

+### What are the benefits of using named functions in your listeners?
+You can apply the same function to many listeners.

+### How do you attach listeners to groups of nodes?
+`elements.forEach((e) => e.addEventListener('Event', handler))`

+### What is the difference between the return values of querySelector and querySelectorAll?
+The former returns the first found element, while the latter returns all matched ones.

+### What does a “NodeList” contain?
+A collection of HTML nodes.

+### Explain the difference between “capture” and “bubbling”.
+- Capture: event instantiates from outmost root element and goes all the way down to the target element
+- Bubbling: event instantiates from the target element and progates all the way up the root element